kylenicora/rpi-/README.md

 rpi setup

-how to set up nodejs with node
+how to set up nodejs with node4